-Field Court Chambers Mediation Service is made up of highly experienced mediators and dispute resolution practitioners, at all levels of seniority, with skills across a broad range of Chambers’ practice areas.
+Our mediation service is made up of highly experienced mediators and dispute resolution practitioners, at all levels of seniority, with skills across a broad range of our practice areas.

-Our Barrister Mediators have been trained in the psychological approach to mediation, and so are especially proficient at handling disputes with a high emotional content.
+Our barrister mediators have been trained in the psychological approach to mediation.
+So they are especially proficient at handling disputes with a high emotional content.

 - What is mediation?

 Mediation is recognised as one of the fastest, most satisfying and most cost-effective ways to resolve disputes without the need to go to court.

 Mediation, as a form of Alternative Dispute Resolution (ADR), involves an independent third party – a Mediator – who helps both sides come to an agreement in a whole range of disputes areas including: